shravanhariharan2/1v1-brawl/README.md

 - Defense
 - Speed
 - Accuracy

 and more complicated ones such as

--Critical Strike chance
+- Critical Strike chance
--Speed ties
+- Speed ties
--Hidden mechanics
+- Hidden mechanics

 Game consists of 3 enemies and the user will win once all enemies are defeated.